numerunix/pi-ffcam/README.md

 # pi-ffcam
-Trivial app to preview the RPi camera output on the RPi3
+Trivial app to preview the RPi camera output on the RPi3 and RPi4

 Streams 640x480 video from /dev/video0 using h264, then decodes it again using the h264_v4l2m2m hardware codec and displays in an SDL window.